GeoStructPy

 \[ K_{ae} = \frac{\sin^2(\beta + \phi - \theta)}{\cos\theta\sin\beta\sin(\beta - \delta - \theta)\left[1 + \sqrt{\frac{\sin(\phi+\delta)\sin(\phi-\alpha-\theta)}{\sin(\beta-\delta-\theta)\sin(\beta+\alpha)}}\right]^2} \]

-Where the seismic inclination angle:
+Seismic inclination angle:

 \[ \theta = \arctan\left(\frac{k_h}{1 - k_v}\right) \]